Are you experiencing unusual vibrations in your machinery?

 Symptom characteristics of stator eccentricity, insulation shorts and loose cores:

-- Stator problem generates high amplitude power frequencies and double (2FL) electromagnetic vibrations;
+- Stator problem generates high amplitude power frequencies and doubles (2FL) electromagnetic vibrations;

 - The eccentricity of the stator produces an uneven air gap and its unidirectional vibration is evident;